-- Elected on merit and ability. - Willing to devote adequate time to the responsibilities involved. - Knowledgeable regarding the eligibility requirements and the qualifications necessary for the offices to be filled and the responsibility of each office. - Aware of the qualifications and abilities of potential nominees. - Able to give objective consideration to nominees. - Able to use sound judgment and skill in evaluating nominees. - Tactful, discreet with integrity. - Able to keep all deliberations confidential.
+- Elected on merit and ability. - Willing to devote adequate time to the responsibilities involved. - Knowledgeable regarding the eligibility requirements and the qualifications necessary for the offices to be filled and the responsibility of each office. - Aware of the qualifications and abilities of potential nominees. - Able to give objective consideration to nominees. - Able to use sound judgment and skill in evaluating nominees. - Tactful, discreet, and with integrity. - Able to keep all deliberations confidential.

 The election of the nominating committee should not be a popularity contest based on willingness to serve, nor should it consist only of the PTA executive board.
-The PTA president never serves on the committee, and the parliamentarian serves only when elected to serve.
+The PTA president never serves on the committee, and the parliamentarian serves only when elected to serve but cannot serve as the chair of the committee.
 The principal may be elected but should at least be an advisor to the group.
 No person may serve on the committee for two consecutive years.
 Be sure to elect your nominating committee wisely!